hashicorp/terraform-provider-azurerm/website/docs/r/mssql_virtual_machine_availability_group_listener.html.markdown

 A `replica` block supports the following:

-* `commit` - (Required) Replica commit mode in availability group.
+* `commit` - (Required) T replica commit mode for the availability group.
 Possible values are `Synchronous_Commit` and `Asynchronous_Commit`.
 Changing this forces a new resource to be created.

-* `failover` - (Required) Replica failover mode in availability group.
+* `failover_mode` - (Required) The replica failover mode for the availability group.
 Possible values are `Manual` and `Automatic`.
 Changing this forces a new resource to be created.

-* `readable_secondary` - (Required) Replica readable secondary mode in availability group.
+* `readable_secondary` - (Required) The replica readable secondary mode for the availability group.
 Possible values are `No`, `Read_Only` and `All`.
 Changing this forces a new resource to be created.

-* `role` - (Required) Replica Role in availability group.
+* `role` - (Required) The replica role for the availability group.
 Possible values are `Primary` and `Secondary`.
 Changing this forces a new resource to be created.

 * `sql_virtual_machine_id` - (Required) The ID of the SQL Virtual Machine.
 Changing this forces a new resource to be created.